- Need Help?

+Classes and workshops are FREE and open to the public.
 If you have questions or are interested in Hopelink leading a financial education class, please contact Cheryl Hamamoto at Chamamoto@hopelink.org.

 Learning about credit and understanding your credit report may be one of the most important financial decisions you can make.
 Why?
 Because today, your credit can have a significant impact on financial opportunities available to you.

 Hopelink is excited to offer a new Credit Builder program to help unravel the mystery of what's so important about getting and keeping good credit, while learning ways to establish or build your credit.

 Anyone receiving services from Hopelink is eligible to enroll in this free, 12-month program.
 For more information or to enroll contact Hopelink's Financial Capability program at 425.250.3003.